relution-io/relution-sdk-sample-auth/README.md

 git checkout -f step-2
 ```

 ###3.
-Installation Relution-SDK and initilaized it
+Installation Relution-SDK and initialization

 Please install the relution-sdk over npm with the following command
 ```bash